JayYardley/Xbox-Magic-Patches-by-Jay/README.md

 Every .JMP patch that I create is typically based on the work of others, and all patches subsequently credit those authors both in the file name and the "author=" line within.
 All patches are provided as-is, many are untested as of writing this.
 If you are an author of a patch and want credit, let me know!

-I've organised patches by the author's handle, so if you're looking for something quickly use the search feature and start typing the game title:
+> I've organised patches by the author's handle, so if you're looking for something quickly use the search feature and start typing the game title:

 ![search](https://github.com/JayYardley/Magic-Patches-by-Jay/blob/main/search.PNG?raw=true)

+> In the near future, I would like to create a patch bounty system, which would allow the average Joe to donate into a pool per game.
+All outstanding pool amounts will be provided to the patch creator when it is determined to sufficiently meet the needs of a typical patch.

 <Details>
   <summary>Details about the .JMP format:</summary>